jss367/jss367.github.io/_posts/2023-05-08-discovering-latent-knowledge-without-supervision.md

 Yay!
 We've built good representations.

-## CCS Time
+## Contrast-Consistent Search

-Now let's use CCS.
+Now let's use at Contrast-Consistent Search (CCS).
 You can learn more about it in the paper linked at the top.

 The first step is to prepare the data by normalizing it and turning it into a Pytorch tensor.